 - Pat dry: The wiping motion of a towel against your baby’s skin can prove to be too abrasive for her delicate skin.
 Make sure you pat the excess moisture off her skin.

 - Cover your child: Clothes are a great barrier and do not let too much moisture evaporate from your baby’s skin.
 This is especially true if you are taking your baby outside.
 The sun and the wind could cause a loss of moisture.
 A broad spectrum baby-sunscreen with SPF over 15 can safely be applied to babies over 6 months old.

 - Baby laundry detergent: The clothes your baby wears can be abrasive to her skin if not washed with baby-friendly laundry detergent.

 Could Dry Skin in Babies Be a Sign of Any Condition?

 Sometimes, the dry patches on your baby’s skin might turn red.
 This could possibly mean that she has eczema or atopic dermatitis.
 Mostly, baby dry skin eczema will clear if you moisturise the skin regularly.
 You should visit your doctor only if the redness persists even after a few days or itches despite moisturizing.

 Ichthyosis is a rare genetic condition that shows dry skin with scaling and redness.
 It is accompanied by the thickening of the skin on the hands and soles.
 A dermatologist’s evaluation is necessary for this condition.

-Always consult a doctor before administering any new skin care products to your baby.
-Talk to your doctor about preventive measures for dry skin in your babies.
+Always consult a doctor before administering any new skincare products to your baby.
+Talk to your doctor about preventive measures for dry skin in your baby.
 While testing new products for your baby, ensure that you pay close attention to their skin and behaviour to make sure that there is no adverse reaction to your baby’s health.
 In case of any rashes, blisters, scabs or any other side effects, discontinue the product and immediately talk to a skin specialist for healthier alternatives.